lengstrom/trustee/README.md

 *I have experimental binaries for this platform, but I don't have the platform available to test on.

-Dependencies (If you don't just want the executable)
+Dependencies
 ============
+Note: Unneeded for just running the executable

 node-webkit: install [here](https://github.com/rogerwang/node-webkit).